dfyockey/XSLT_PEDS/README.md

    - zenity (recommended; omit for program feedback to appear in-terminal)

   ### Microsoft Windows 10 users
+   - At a minimum, familiarity with Linux commands `ls` and `cd` is recommended to facilitate usage.
    - Windows Subsystem for Linux (WSL 1 or 2 is required; WSL 1 is recommended for setup simplicity)
    - WSL-compatible Linux (required; the latest LTS (long-term support) version of Ubuntu is recommended)
    - Packages installed within WSL-compatible Linux: